Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Microfiber Upholstery Cleaning Summary

-• W = water-based cleaning allowed
+• W = water-based cleaning is allowed.

-• S = solvent-only cleaning (no water)
+• S = solvent-only cleaning; do not use water.

 Microfiber Cleaning Mistakes That Cause Water Rings, Stiff Spots, and Fading